infobloxopen/atlas-app-toolkit/errors/README.md

 2. Provide ability to handle multiple errors without returning control to a callee.
 3. Ability to map errors from 3-rd party libraries (gorm, to name one).
 4. Mapping from error to container should be performed automatically in gRPC interceptor.

+<a name="mappers"></a>
+## Error Mappers

+Error mapper performs conditional mapping from one error message to another.
+Error mapping functions are passed to a gRPC Error interceptor and called against error returned from handler.

+Currently there are two mappers available:
+- ValidationErrors: error mapper and interceptor for protoc-gen-validate validation errors
+- PQErrors:  error mapper for go postgres driver

 ## Error Container